AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/testing.md

 # Testing

-> The directory structure of test files is consistent with the code files, makes it easy for us to judge the test status of the new added files and to retrieve the test code path of the corresponding file.
+> The directory structure of test files is consistent with the code files, making it easy for us to map a file with the corresponding test and check if the test is updated

 ## Testing Functions

-**Construct document for testing**
+**Construct a document for testing**
 ```dart
 const text = 'Welcome to Appflowy 😁';
 // Get the instance of editor.